IRELAND ELOPEMENT GUIDE

 - Come to Ireland and have the best day ever!!
 Yup, it’s that easy.
 I am so excited for you!!

 Many of my eloping couples choose to either get married the day before they fly to Ireland in their local courthouse or when they get back home.
 They do all the legal work there where the process may be simpler, so they don’t need to worry about all the legalities in a foreign country.
 This way they can just relax while having the most beautiful and meaningful elopement ceremony here in Ireland.
 Don’t let paperwork get in the way of your elopement plans.
 It’s perfectly fine to do the paperwork another day.

 How can you legally get married in Ireland?

 In Ireland, you have a choice between a Civil, Symbolic, Humanist, Spiritual, and Religious ceremony.
-If you are opting for a legally-binding marriage, that will be recognized in your home country, your ceremony location must fulfill two requirements:
+If you are opting for a legally-binding marriage, that will be recognised in your home country, your ceremony location must fulfil two requirements:

 Ireland Elopement Locations

 If you are into castle ruins like Dunluce castle, cliff tops, the rugged green Irish scenery with those sheep that you see in the movies, then I have great news for you.
 The North Coast ( which is pretty much my back yard as I am never away from that place) has all of this and more.
 These locations are incredible for your Ireland elopement.
 They showcase Ireland exactly how you would imagine Ireland to be.
 I can show you these hidden gems for exchanging your vows, for those truly beautiful backdrops for your photos that you will look back on with so much love and happiness because you had the day you dreamt about.
 I will be your guide and photographer!
 If you want to get some ideas on what I am talking about checking out this blog post on TOP PLACES TO ELOPE IN IRELAND.

 Bringing guests to your Elopement?